datacoves/dbt-coves/README.md

   - [metadata](docs/commands/generate/metadata/): generate metadata extract(CSV file) that can be used to collect column types and descriptions and then provided as input inthe the `generate sources` or `generate properties` command
   - [templates](docs/commands/generate/templates/): generate the dbt-coves templates that dbt-coves utilizes with other dbt-coves commands
 - [setup](docs/commands/setup/): used configure different components of a dbt project.
+- [data-sync](docs/commands/data-sync/): sync Airflow's own metadata tables into Snowflake or Redshift.
+  - [snowflake](docs/commands/data-sync/snowflake/): sync into a Snowflake database.
+  - [redshift](docs/commands/data-sync/redshift/): sync into a Redshift database.
+- [blue-green](docs/commands/blue-green/): perform blue-green dbt deployments on Snowflake.

+See the [full command reference](docs/commands/) for a man-page-style breakdown of every command's arguments, and [Settings](docs/settings.md) for `.dbt_coves/config.yml` equivalents.

 For a complete list of options, run: